How to Protect Your Assets in a Nevada Divorce

 How to Protect Assets from Divorce Before Divorce

 Taking proactive steps to protect assets before you officially begin the divorce process can reduce disputes and preserve your separate property if you and your spouse eventually decide to move forward with the divorce.
-When considering how to protect your assets from your partner before divorce, think about:

 - Creating a postnuptial (marital) agreement, the equivalent of a prenuptial agreement for a couple that is already married, outlining how to divide property upon divorce;